ssbc/ssb2-discussion-forum/README.md

 from many different sources: [buttwoo], [bamboo], [meta feeds], [earthstar].

-The format is designed to be simple, support edit/delete, support multiple devices sharing the same key, enable partitioning data into subfeeds and lastly to be performant.
+The format is designed to be simple, support edit and delete, support multiple devices sharing the same key, enable partitioning data into subfeeds and lastly to be performant.